serg6io4/ChessProject/readme.md

 ## Performance
 >📋Now we are going to see a tutorial:
 >📋First, you have to go to the command prompt and use the line of run project(with your own paths):

 ![First_step](docs/Tutorial/1.jpg)

 >📋Inmediatly, you will see the image that you want to obtain the ID:

 ![Second_step](docs/Tutorial/2.jpg)

 >📋Now, you have to select the four points near to the chess table in the image:

 ![Third_step](docs/Tutorial/3.jpg)

 >📋The program show the intersections and the point to find the corners:

 ![Fourth_step](docs/Tutorial/4.jpg)

 >📋And you wil see the chess table cropped up:

 ![Fifth_step](docs/Tutorial/5.jpg)

 >📋Finally in the command prompt, you will see the steps and in the last line, it shows the Fen notation of the chess table of the image:

 ![Result](docs/Tutorial/6.jpg)

+>📋If it does not work for your image, the program will let you crop the image for corners of the chess table and you will have the Fen Notation in the same way.

 ## Training